 - Familiarize them with the concept of credit.
 Help them understand that credit is not free money.
 Have them practice using credit by borrowing money from parents.
 Set up a credit limit, repayment terms, and a standard interest rate to familiarize them with these concepts.
 If they miss a payment, don’t hesitate to charge a small late fee.

 Teaching kids to be responsible about money from a young age lays a strong foundation for a secure financial future.
-Make use of every opportunity you have to instill in them the habits of responsible saving and money management .
-You can find more resources on Kids & Money here.
+Make use of every opportunity you have to instill in them the habits of responsible saving and money management.
+Finally, you can find more resources on Kids & Money here.